kenken64/EduTech-game-workshop/README.md

     * spaceinvader.py
     * text.py

- 3. Under the <b>spaceinvader.py</b> python source code create a class, along with the initialization function as shown below.
-The best way to set custom mixer playback values is to call pygame.mixer.pre_init() before calling the top level pygame.init().
+ 3. Under the <b>spaceinvader.py</b> python source code creates a class, along with the initialization function as shown below.
+The best way to set custom mixer playback values is to call pygame.mixer.pre_init().
+Before calling the top level pygame.init().
 For backward compatibility argument values of zero is replaced with the startup defaults. e.g. frequency=22050, size=-16, channels=2, buffersize=4096

-    * Initalize the game engine
+    * Initialize the game engine
     * Set the screen resolution to 800 x 600
     * Load the background image to the screen game object